King Abdullah City for Atomic and Renewable Energy: Mission

-K.A.CARE works on proposing a national policy for nuclear and renewable energy and implementing the necessary strategic plan, as well as establishing and managing projects to achieve its independent objectives with the relevant parties inside and outside the kingdom, and establishing projects to generate electricity using nuclear and renewable energy sources to achieve a sustainable national energy mix, and launching research and development centers to contribute to sustainable development enhance the national economy.
+K.A.C.A.R.E works on proposing a national policy for nuclear and renewable energy and implementing this strategic plan.
+It also establishes and manages projects to achieve its objectives, including using nuclear and renewable energy sources to achieve a sustainable national energy mix, as well as research and development centers to promote sustainable development within the Saudi Arabian economy.

-K.A.CARE also specializes in the achieving the following:
+K.A.C.A.R.E. also specializes in achieving the following: